 Activities will range from creative tasks such as sculpture, art and craft sessions using the woodland as inspiration to ‘bushcraft’ skills such as shelter-building, knot-tying, using tools such as a bow-saw or loppers.
-All activities will be carried out with the relevant risk assessment and under the supervision of Mrs. Ryan, who has undertaken in-depth training to become a level 3 qualified Forest School practitioner.
+All activities will be carried out with the relevant risk assessment and under the supervision of Mrs. Feeney, who has undertaken in-depth training to become a level 3 qualified Forest School practitioner.
 Mrs Feeney also holds a relevant outdoor first aid qualification.

 What clothing will my child need?

 Forest School will take place in most weather conditions, with the exception of high winds and it tis essential that your child is well prepared with the following suitable items of clothing:

 Our cookies ensure you get the best experience on our website.

 Some cookies are necessary in order to make this website function correctly.
 These are set by default and whilst you can block or delete them by changing your browser settings, some functionality such as being able to log in to the website will not work if you do this.
 The necessary cookies set on this website are as follows: